IRNAS/KORUZA-Pro/Quick-Start-Guide.md

 KORUZA Pro is a wireless optical internet access system, empowering an instant optical network roll-out in high-density urban networks with minimal infrastructure investment and versatile installation options.
 It is low-maintenance and it operates an active link protection, ensuring long-term interference-free operation.

-Data is securely transmitted point-to-point over a collimated beam of light at 1 Gbps, 2.5 Gbps (upcoming) or 10 Gbps throughput at distances up to 150 m using eye-safe and to human eye invisible infrared light beam.
+Data is securely transmitted point-to-point over a collimated beam of light at 1 Gbps or 10 Gbps throughput at distances up to 150 m using eye-safe and to human eye invisible infrared light beam.

 KORUZA Pro IoT provides a robust solution for wireless optical connectivity for sensors and device to device communication for industrial applications.
 Low-speed 1-10 MBps design enables transport of the majority of sensor measurements in real-time in applications ranging from KORUZA Pro to KORUZA Pro units for management purposes, stand-alone as a sensor networking unit between a stationary base station and a system moving at speed along a straight linear rail, for example on a crane or roller coaster.
 The multi-protocol interface allows one to extend standard I2C, SPI or UART communication protocols as well as use an ethernet interface in a standard communication setup.